 Many San Diego homeowners experience problems with their water supply because of the galvanized piping which was installed many years ago.
 Over time the galvanized steel deteriorates and causes problems that may start small and end up large.
 For example, you may have replaced the water heater in your San Diego home because of temperature fluctuations and not realize that the problem may be much bigger.
 If you don’t take care of the problem as a whole soon, you will replace your water heater again sometime in the near future.
-Your home may need repiping to remove the galvanized steel and replace it with copper.
+Your home may need repiping to remove the galvanized steel and replace it with either copper or PEX pipes.

 Signs that it’s Not Just Your Water Heater

 Water heaters do go bad from time to time.
 Usually you can change a heating element or thermostat and that takes care of the problem.
 You shouldn’t have to change your actual water heater unless the tank itself is leaking.
 There are a couple of different things you can look for to learn if your water heater is the core of the problem or if you have a bigger issue to deal with.

 - Leaks in different areas of the house